 The District is exposed to various risks related to torts; theft of, damage to and destruction of assets; errors and omissions; injuries to employees; and net income losses.
 Since 1985, the District has been a member of the Park District Risk Management Agency (PDRMA) Property/Casualty Program, a joint risk management pool of park and forest preserve districts, and special recreation associations through which property, general liability, automobile liability, crime, boiler and machinery, public officials', employment practices liability and workers compensation coverage is provided in excess of specified limits for the members, acting as a single insurable unit.
-The following table is a summary of the coverage in effect for the period January 1, 2019 through January 1, 2020:
+The following table is a summary of the coverage in effect as of January 1, 2020 to January 1, 2021: